keras-team/keras-io/guides/md/keras_cv/classification_with_keras_cv.md

 </div>
 Great!
 Both of these appear to be correct!
 However, the top class here is "Velvet".
 We're trying to classify Cats VS Dogs.
 We don't care about the velvet blanket!

+Ideally, we'd have a classifier that only performs computation to determine if an image is a cat or a dog, and has all of its resources dedicated to this task.
 This can be solved by fine tuning our own classifier.

 # Fine tuning a pretrained classifier